 Southern France is made for family holidays.
 We’re located in Languedoc-Roussillon, a region with more than 740,000 acres of wine.
 Where there is wine, there are van loads of families with parents, whining, “If only we had a babysitter!”
 Luckily for you, Country Kids has award-winning creche and childcare programmes that provide daytime activities for your kids.
 Plus an in-apartment babysitter two nights per week, giving you ample time to sample an acre or two of grapes from some of the region’s finest vineyards.
 Plus time to rest up the next day.

-While the Hérault department is known for old stone buildings, lively markets, Mediterranean beaches and caves of Clamouse and Demoiselles, you may simply prefer to explore Stuart’s fully-stocked wine cave in the shop, which has everything you need for a romantic evening on your private patio after the kids go off to a good night’s sleep.
+While the Hérault department is known for old stone buildings, lively markets, Mediterranean beaches and caves of Clamouse and Demoiselles, you may simply prefer to explore Sylvain’s fully-stocked wine cave, which has everything you need for a romantic evening on your private patio after the kids go off to a good night’s sleep.

 Whether you’re into caves or candlelight dinners, we make your holiday in France.
 When you need alone time, we take care of your kids.
 When your family wants to go hiking, we’ll take care of you in the spa the next morning.